-Bubbio: the junction between Valle Bormida and Astigiano where the land perfume of Moscato, hazelnuts and Robiola di Roccaverano.
+Bubbio: the junction between Bormida valley and Astigiano where the land perfume of Moscato, hazelnuts and Robiola di Roccaverano.

 It is 40 km from Asti, the provincial capital.

-In 1300 Bubbio belongs to the Marquis of Saluzzo and then to that of the Monferrato.
+In 1300 first belonged to the Marquis of Saluzzo and subsequently to that of Monferrato.

 Food and wine and typical products.

-Bubbio is one of the municipalities of the Langa of Asti, a historical region of Piedmont where the famous Robiola di Roccaverano is produced, an exquisite goat's cheese.
+Bubbio is one of the municipalities belonging to the Langa Astigiana, home of the famous Robiola di Roccaverano.

-Wine production is also important.
-Among the finest wines we mention: Moscato, Brachetto, Barbera, Dolcetto, Freisa, Chardonnay and Cortese.
+Among the wines of the territory, we highlight Moscato, Brachetto, Barbera, Dolcetto, Freisa, Chardonnay, and Cortese.

 The main event of the town is certainly the Polenta Festival (Sagra del Polentone), the first Sunday after Easter; the polenta is prepared by the expert hands of the local Pro Loco volunteers with the very fine variety of eight-row corn.